brycewray/astro-site-legacy/src/pages/posts/2022/02/static-tweets-eleventy-hugo-part-2.md

 ---

 <YellowBox>
-**Update, 2022-04-12**: Based on [work](https://github.com/astro-community/astro-embed) by the [Astro](https://astro.build) team, I have enhanced the shortcode described in the [previous post](/posts/2022/02/static-tweets-eleventy-hugo/) (and the accompanying styling) so it also can handle animations embedded in tweets.
-Unfortunately, this isn't possible with the one described in **this** post, as I explain in an update below.
+<strong>Update, 2022-04-12</strong>: Based on <a href="https://github.com/astro-community/astro-embed" target="_blank" rel="nofollow">work</a> by the <a href="https://astro.build" target="_blank" rel="nofollow">Astro</a> team, I have enhanced the shortcode described in the <a href="/posts/2022/02/static-tweets-eleventy-hugo/">previous post</a> (and the accompanying styling) so it also can handle animations embedded in tweets.
+Unfortunately, this isn’t possible with the one described in <strong>this</strong> post, as I explain in an update below.
 </YellowBox>

 A few days ago, I issued [a post](/posts/2022/02/static-tweets-eleventy-hugo/) explaining how to embed fully static Twitter content in your [Eleventy](https://11ty.dev/)- or [Hugo](https://gohugo.io/)-based website.
 (If you haven’t yet read that post, please do so before proceeding, so you can better understand what follows below.)